JadeGreened/AI-Semantic-Alignment/simpleSealsMatcher/Weaviate/readme.md

 You will need to upload embeddings to the database everytime you start a new instance.

 Note: The database will remain the same even if you restart the docker container.
-However, if you delete the container, the database will be deleted as well.
+However, if you delete the container and volume, the database will be deleted as well.

 Therefore, it's hightly recommended to have a good naming convention for the collection for different dataset.
 For example "name_of_the_dataset-name_of_the_agent".
 This way, you can keep all the embeddings while not mass up with your database.